-Myth 4: You don’t need yearly air conditioning maintenance.
+Myth 4: You don’t need annual AC maintenance.

-Myth 5: Finding out about the business isn’t important.
+Myth 5: Researching the business isn’t necessary.

 Myth 6: It costs you more to turn your thermostat up while you’re not at home.

-Myth 7: Always running ceiling fans will help cool your home.
+Myth 7: Always running ceiling fans will help keep your home cool.

 Myth 8: Don’t worry about where the thermostat is installed.